Carniverous19/helium-DIY-middleman/README.md

          }
 }
 ```
+CTRL-X to Exit, then "Y" to save and "Enter" to seal the deal.

 IMPORTANT:  Make sure the gateway_ID above matches what's in the packet forwarder's global_conf.json and, if it exists, local_conf.json.

 Great, so now you've told Middleman where to "listen" when it comes to the miner.